Towards a Wireless Physical-Layer Foundation Model: Challenges and Strategies: Next steps: the road to interactive wireless networks

 \section{Next steps: the road to interactive wireless networks}

 The realization of a \ac{WPFM}, evaluated on a number of wireless applications, sparks several future research opportunities:

 \begin{itemize} \item \textbf{LLM integration:} \acp{LLM} can be integrated with the \ac{WPFM}.
 This allows users to interact in a natural way with wireless networks.
 When users prompt statistics or the status of physical-layer conditions, the \ac{LLM} can request meta-data from the \ac{WPFM} which includes classifications, semantic descriptions of the wireless network conditions, sensing applications, human behavior, etc. This interaction requires further research to increase efficiency and raises open questions such as whether the pre-trained \ac{LLM} and \ac{WPFM} need to be finetuned together (training both latent spaces) or can coexist and interact on an API-basis. \item \textbf{Multimodal \ac{WPFM}:} Next to supporting wireless time series and semantic meta-data of the environment, another modality that can be included is image-based information.
-As such, the \ac{WPFM} can incorporate and interact with images of floor plans, human activities, wireless access point or nodes topologies, etc. \item \textbf{Wireless network optimization:} With \ac{LLM} integration, the \ac{WPFM} enables continuous optimization of wireless networks, considering environmental and wireless conditions and providing this information to the \ac{LLM}.
+As such, the \ac{WPFM} can incorporate and interact with images of floor plans, human activities, wireless access point or nodes topologies, etc. \item \textbf{Reasoning capabilities of WPFM and LLMs:} To understand why WPFMs and wireless LLMs make certain decisions or descriptions, it becomes crucial to implement reasoning capabilities (such as chain-of-thoughts), which is an active topic of investigation in the generative AI community \cite{sun2023survey}. \item \textbf{Wireless network optimization:} With \ac{LLM} integration, the \ac{WPFM} enables continuous optimization of wireless networks, considering environmental and wireless conditions and providing this information to the \ac{LLM}.
 On the basis of this information, \acp{LLM} could output updated configurations and settings of the network.
 For example, when the \ac{WPFM} notices increased in human activity in a room, the \ac{LLM} can look at the \ac{UWB} configuration and update the sampling rate and bandwidth for increased accuracy.
 Such automated optimization can be enabled on a prompt basis, following any data sheets and standardization given as a context to existing \acp{LLM}. \item \textbf{Addressing energy consumption:} Foundation models tend to have a large number of parameters, resulting in very high complexity and energy consumption.
+At inference time, deploying such models in wireless networks is challenging.
+ML models benefit from reduced wireless bandwidth consumption when they are deployed close to the end device, but these are often resource-constrained \cite{woisetschlager2023federated}.
 From a training perspective, trade-offs should be investigated whether this requires more energy than combining multiple traditional task-focused ML solutions.
 By sharing the \ac{WPFM} and integrating in multiple domains and applications, the foundation model has the potential to save energy in the end. \item \textbf{Embedded and edge-based implementations:} Bringing foundation models closer to the end user is a trending topic within the research community.
-Especially in time critical wireless networks, it is crucial to investigate running the foundation model local on edge or embedded mobile devices, limiting data transfer and latency. \end{itemize}
+In massive (time critical) wireless networks, a large number of data samples are captured, each within their own setting and environment.
+Implementing federated learning at the edge or embedded devices enables rapid training and reduces the need to send massive amounts of data to a central repository \cite{10078088}.
+Bringing the knowledge from wireless federated learning into foundation models becomes crucial as the number of unique environmental conditions continues expand. \end{itemize}